 GED stands for General Education Development.
 The GED test includes four individual subtests.

 In most states that use the GED for high school equivalency testing.

 It is accepted as such by practically all employers, institutions of higher education, and government agencies.

 Around every ten years or so, a new version of the GED program is rolled out across America to ensure the test will stay in line with industry requirements and university and college expectations, to reflect the ever-changing practices on the work floor, and to relate to technological developments.

-Since the new GED came out in January 2014, there have been concerns that the latest edition was more difficult than the previous one.
+Since the new GED came out, there have been concerns that the latest edition was more difficult than the previous one.

-- The passing standard of the GED tests is based on a national sample of high school graduates (class of 2013).
-An adult student who has passed all four modules of the test is around the 70th percentile, slightly higher than the 2002 edition of the test.
+- The passing standard of the GED tests is based on a national sample of high school graduates.
+An adult student who has passed all four modules of the test is around the 70th percentile.

-- This doesn’t mean that the 2002 and 2014 tests are equal in terms of difficulty level.
-Due to the changes in public education in the last decade, grads in 2013 likely had higher skills than those in 2002.
+- This doesn’t mean that the new and old GED tests are equal in terms of difficulty level.
+Due to the changes in public education in the last decade, grads of the the new test will likely have higher skills than those of the old test.
 (U.S. graduate students’ international rankings in Math, Reading, and Science have improved significantly).
 The difficulty level of the new test is based on current high school students.